 - Sudden eye discharge or redness in one or both eyes can happen when there is an infection in the eye.

-The Ames home care team at At-Home Care Company is always available to assist seniors in maintaining optimum eye health.
+At-Home Care Company, a top-rated provider of home care in Waukee and the surrounding areas, is always available to assist seniors in maintaining optimum eye health.
 We can provide transportation and accompaniment to doctors’ appointments, procedures, and checkups, track any changes in eye health so that they’re addressed right away, minimize the risk of falls in the home for those with vision problems, and so much more.